 What should then happen if a user does not register for MFA after a given time period?
 Our option was to add these users to an additional “block” policy which would prevent them from signing in to their corporate O365 account from outside the client’s corporate network.
 Secondly, the “block” policy would allow MFA registration only from within the corporate network.
 These measures were taken to protect the accounts enabled for MFA but not yet registered.

 As soon as we approached the completion of the roll-outs it became apparent that we also needed an automatic process for enabling the MFA and MAM policies to new users and to have this enablement integrated into the onboarding process.
 For doing this we had to prepare a PowerShell script which ran daily and screened for new users.
 If the new users fulfilled the conditions for having the policies applied then they will be sent an automatic email regarding MFA and MAM.
-The script would also check if users enabled for MFA have not registered withing a given time period (eg. 7 days) in which case they would be added to the “block” policy and informed automatically via en email.
+The script would also check if users enabled for MFA have not registered within a given time period (eg. 7 days) in which case they would be added to the “block” policy and informed automatically via en email.

-As mentioned above, the technical implementation was straight forward, especially with the help of our implementation partner and our new MFA & MAM admin.
+Project Management: As mentioned above, the technical implementation was straight forward, especially with the help of our implementation partner and our new MFA & MAM admin.
 Having the policies created, the remaining challenge was to convince users to register for MFA and to openly adopt the new solutions.

 Even when the technology is perfect, it can still fail if the adoption is unsuccessful.
 This required more change management than initially anticipated.
 Our strategy was to raise awareness and highlight the benefits brought by these changes.
 We have done this through a number of campaigns using Yammer, Teams live events, trainings and emails.
 Communication coordinators were involved in preparing a communication plan and the various handouts.
-Finally, special training was given to Service Desk, Local IT and also to the executive assistants to have an easier reach and support for management.
+Finally, special training was given to Service Desk, Local IT and also to the executive assistants to have an easier reach and support for the Executive Leadership Team.

 The roll-out was planned into 3 geographically distributed waves (Asia-Pacific, Europe-Africa-Americas, Offshore).
 Prior to these 3 waves, we have conducted a pilot roll-out across all our IT functions.
 This was a great opportunity to get feedback from the users on the communication side but also to rehearse with the roll-out team.
 Improvements were made after each roll-out.
 Depending on the size and culture of the company it may be beneficial to distribute the roll-out waves not by geography but by organization (eg. Finance, Operations, etc.).
-If Management buy-in is easy then the organizational roll-out is better since a message from each organization head would be sufficient for increasing roll-out awareness.
+If Management buy-in is easy then the organizational focused roll-out is better since a message from each organization head would be sufficient for increasing roll-out awareness.
 However, if some organization are very much spread out geographically you may end up with roll-outs covering all 24 time zones which may be more difficult to organize and manage.
 There are advantages and disadvantages to both.

 Having clean data sets about the users is very important in creating and managing the roll-out waves.
 We have use Microsoft MIM for pulling user data (eg. office, department, internal/external, job level, etc.).
 Likewise, the status of the MFA registration of each user can be pulled from Azure.
 These two data sets can be combined for creating lists of users pertaining to the specific waves but also for gathering intelligence on which users are pending the registration.
 The list can be then used for targeting the communication of an individual wave and sending out reminders only to those who actually need the reminder.